-While our expert Sarah suggests avoiding ropes with ball-bearings in the handles if you are beginner, if you have already developed good skipping form, or you’re not too fussed either way, this lightweight rope is designed to travel smoothly as it whips around your body.
+While our expert Sarah suggests avoiding ropes with ball bearings in the handles if you are a beginner, if you have already developed good skipping form, or if you’re not too fussed either way, this lightweight rope is designed to travel smoothly as it whips around your body.

 Best for multiple jumpers: MoKo 16ft Jump Rope